reactjs/react.dev/beta/src/content/apis/react/memo.md

 ### `memo(Component, arePropsEqual?)` {/*memo*/}

 Call `memo` outside of any components to define a memoized version of a component.
-This memoized component will usually not be re-rendered when its component is re-rendered as long as its props have not changed.
+This memoized component will usually not be re-rendered when its parent component is re-rendered as long as its props have not changed.
 But React may still re-render it: memoization is only a performance optimization, not a guarantee.

 ```js
 import { memo } from 'react';